ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * The user provides this after the deployment of the user’s slot.
 * **Storage**
-  * UltraSeedbox Servers = Cleartext
+  * Ultraseedbox Servers = Cleartext
   * Django Suit = Cleartext
   * Sentry.io = Cleartext
 * **Access and Reasons for Access**